openfaas/faas/README.md

 ![Portal](https://pbs.twimg.com/media/C7bkpZbWwAAnKsx.jpg)

-You can also deploy functions either manually or from the OpenFaaS store by clicking on the **Deploy New Function** button:
+You can deploy functions either manually or from the OpenFaaS store by clicking on the **Deploy New Function** button:
 <a href="https://pbs.twimg.com/media/DP3od15X4AEXoDI.jpg"><img src="https://pbs.twimg.com/media/DP3od15X4AEXoDI.jpg" width="800"></img></a>

 ## Find out more about OpenFaaS